seaguest/jsonvalidator/README.md

 # jsonvalidator
-A simple json validator based on json template which support go-playground/validator and regular expression.
+A json validator based on json template which supports go-playground/validator and regular expression.

 ### Installation

 `go get github.com/seaguest/jsonvalidator`

 ### Usage

-The expression example:
+The template json value is composed by type|rule. for example:

 ```
 string|eq=ok    declare the node as string and equal ok